 Q: How big will our group be on a British Columbia Hut Trip?

 A: Typically we are a group of 12 clients, plus 2 full ACMG Ski Guides, 1 or 2 tail guides, a chef, and a custodian in separate guide quarters.
 On a Backcountry Babes trip we book the entire lodge exclusively for our group.
 We will run a trip with as few as 8 clients and as many as 12.
 We hire two ACMG Canadian Mountain Guides so that we can ski in smaller groups of up to 6 people plus 1 guide and 1 tail guide as conditions allow.

 Q: Can I bring my teenager with me on a Backcountry Babes trip?

 A: Yes, definitely.
+We have had teenagers join us on AIARE Level 1 Courses and at Silverton Mtn in the past.
 Your backcountry skiing teenager is welcome to join us on a trip, together with you.
 Typically teenagers really benefit from meeting women who are successful leaders in their fields on these ski trips.
 Oh, and we think it’s fun!
 Naturally, we’ll end up treating your teenager just the same as all our women in the group.

 Q: What are the Co-Ed AIARE courses like?

-A: Our unique, all women’s trips have shaped our attitude to be inclusive, supportive, uplifiting and inspiring.
+A: Our unique, all women’s trips carry an attitude that is inclusive, supportive, uplifiting and inspiring.
 We’re proud of the positive learning environment we have created together, and we have found it easy to carry the same attitude into our co-ed courses.
 Guess what?
 Our male clients also appreciate our supportive, comfortable, non-competitive atmosphere.